Tailored Programming: The Right Support At The Right Time

 Help with finding and paying for an intern through connections with local universities such as Carnegie Mellon University and the University of Pittsburgh.

-Discounts on products and services essential to any startup like Amazon Web Services, Solidworks, Stripe, ZipCar and more through our Global Accelerator Network membership.
+Free and discounted access to products and services essential to any startup like Amazon Web Services, Solidworks, Stripe, ZipCar and more through our Global Accelerator Network membership.

 Never-ending coffee, snacks and drinks.
 And usually lunch at least a couple times a week.